 The respondent is a 21-year-old man from Afghanistan.
-He left Bihać, BiH with eight other people on the 8th of September 2021.
+He left Bihać, BiH with seven other people on the 8th of September 2021.
 The group was composed of two minors and other 6 men, whose ages range from 18 to 21.
 All group members stem from Afghanistan or Pakistan.

-After reaching the border area around Sturlić, BiH by taxi, they crossed the border into Croatia by foot on the same day.
+After reaching the border area around Sturlić, BiH by car, they crossed the border into Croatia by foot on the same day.
 They then continued to walk for 11 days and managed to cross the border into Slovenia.
 Inside Slovenia, they were discovered as they were crossing highway A1 on September 19 at around 11 am.
 Two of the group members were walking a little ahead of the group and therefore managed to reach Italy without getting apprehended.

 “They treat us like animals, not humans.
 You can say that you are a very strong person but in this situation, you will crash.
 Because we are immigrants, that’s why they treat us like animals, maybe animals are treated better than us.”

 After about one hour in the van, at approximately 11 am, they crossed the border between Slovenia and Croatia and officers who were likely the Croatian police took over the van.
 They drove the vehicle for some hours and stopped in an unknown location.
 The Croatian officers were wearing balaclava masks, which leads to the assumption that they are part of the Croatian Intervention police.
 The respondent describes that these officers struck all of the men.
 Slovenian police had kept the men’s cash and handed all their other possessions over to the Croatian police, who later burned everything in a fire, including their shoes.